Holiday accommodation in Galloway.

 Drumlanrig Castle, north of Dumfries, is a gorgeous pink sandstone palace, set in the Lowther Hills.
 Home of the Duke of Buccleuch, this impressive house with stunning furniture and paintings, is a major tourist attraction in the area and definitely worth a visit if you are staying the the south west of Scotland.

 Galloway Forest Park covers 250 sq miles of magnificent terrain - you can walk the many trails surrounded by exceptionally lovely scenery.
 Lonely moorland, peat bog, hills, lochs and rivers make this an unforgettable part of Galloway to spend your vacation.
 Galloway Forest Park is one of only four 'Dark Sky Parks' in the western world and the only one in the UK.
 The great wilderness of the park has the darkest sky in Europe and stargazers flock here to experience it.
 Free of any light pollution, it provides a rare opportunity to experience the amazing views of the milky way, stars and planets.
-If you are looking for then there are plenty of excellent vacation cottages, hotels and bed & breakfasts available in Gallowy.
+If you are looking for accommodation near Galloway Dark Sky Park then there are plenty of excellent last minute cottages, hotels and bed & breakfasts available for your vacation in Galloway.